Empowering users to grow their business

 “What is discoverability score?
 How is that calculated?
 Was there an update to the CP calculation recently?
 My CP is much lower for the same timeframe than I remember it being last week...”

-There are many tools with specific functionalities across different marts.
-Data is scattered and inconsistent.
-CS’s have to spend extra time collecting and validating data, troubleshooting, and manually building out their own reports.
+There are many tools with specific functionalities that CS’s have to bounce between.
+They have to spend extra time collecting and validating data, troubleshooting, and navigating among tons of reports.

 With many moving pieces, it’s hard for CS’s to connect the dots between outcomes and how they have manipulated their products.
-Oftentimes, they have to dig into multiple tools or time periods to investigate on the correlations.
+Oftentimes, they have to dig into multiple tools or time periods to investigate.

 Current way of managing business is reactive instead of proactive.
 There’s no easy way to prioritize tasks, stay on top of important events and be alerted about potential issues or opportunities ahead of time.

-In many workflows, CS’s need to download Excel templates and upload them in bulk.
-However, the actual process requires them to go through individual items and fill out multiple attributes one by one.
+In many workflows, CS’s can download Excel templates and upload them in bulk.
+However, the actual process is usually manual and tedious.

 It takes a new CS lots of trainings to learn the tools; they also need guidance to develop the strategic knowledge and practices.
 But for expert users, they need more autonomy and flexibility.